 Despite the initial excitement, the eggs were infertile but it gave the team hope, which became a reality when this year’s eggs hatched.

 Zoo keeper, Geraldine, stepped in to hand-rear the young chicks, “Popcorn hatched on 17 September and Peanut hatched on 5 October.
-We monitored the behavior of the adult birds and unfortunately, due to their inexperience at being parents, we had to step in to hand-rear the chicks on this occasion!
+Unfortunately, due to the extreme weather conditions late in the year, the chick had to be hand-reared.
 Until flamingo chicks are able to feed themselves, they rely on ‘crop milk’ which is a nutritious liquid produced by both parents.
 When they first hatched they needed to be hand-fed six times a day with a substitute that has been developed to provide all of the essential vitamins and nutrients.
 The pair therefore came home with me every evening and back to the zoo with me each day.
 As they get older, they will need fewer feeding during the day and when they are old enough they will be reintroduced to the rest of the flock.”

 Geraldine continues “Flamingos are iconic birds with their long legs, long neck and beautiful pink plumage.
 However, what is not common knowledge is that flamingos are not born with their stunning and iconic pink colour.
 When Popcorn and Peanut first hatched they were covered in fluffy white feathers which gradually darkened to grey over the first few days.
 The pair will not moult to their adult feathers until they are about a year and a half old.
 In fact, adult flamingos’ pink colour comes from carotenoid pigments which they consume as part of their diet of molluscs, crustaceons, insects and algae.”